After splitting her time between two separate hemispheres for over thirty-five years, it’s no wonder Stacy found a calling in travel.

 A common thread runs through my most memorable: the delight in watching my child engage freely with people and animals in faraway places and cultures.
 The highlights range from the Andes to jungles in Malaysia; from the Amazon to Buddhist temples in Vietnam.

-I cannot wait to explore Patagonian and Atacaman, Chile.
+I cannot wait to explore Patagonian and Atacama, Chile.
 Namibia also competes for the top of my list for its singular, pristine natural desert environments.